alexandre-roulin/nibbler/README.md

 Nibbler is a 42 project with external library link during the runing time

 Project work with SDL/SFML/GLFW Display.
 Multiplayer game.
-Manage with a design oriented data.
+Manage data with a `design oriented data`.

 ## Getting Started